 We have developed Figures 12 and 13 to allow the discussion to progress with a set of numbers with which the implications of the new model can be better visualized.
 We had to make assumptions and we have tried to make reasonable assumptions but these assumptions are not the only reasonable assumptions that could have been made.
 With this important caveat in mind, we believe that the model illustrates several features of this financial plan.
-First, it is reasonable to expect that the future distributions available to the university will meet or exceed current appropriations from the state.
+First, it is reasonable to the university will meet or exceed current appropriations from the state.
 Second, endowment and distributions grow rapidly if the endowment grows.
 Third, the state's obligation for the next thirty years remains constant.